2018 China SVOD Consumer Deep Dive

 Key Findings

-- iQiYi is the best performing Chinese SVOD service with of its weekly active users being paying subscribers of Chinese SVOD users are years old
+• iQiYi is best performing Chinese SVOD service of its weekly active users paying subscribers

-- Only of Chinese SVOD users are aged
+• Only of SVOD users are aged

-- At penetration, watching TV shows and movies on computers is more popular than watching on mobile of Chinese consumers watch TV shows and movies on game consoles of Chinese consumers binge watch
+• of Chinese consumers watch TV shows and movies on game consoles of Chinese consumers binge watch

-- Streaming piracy of TV and film content, at penetration, is more widespread than SVOD subscriptions of Chinese households have a traditional pay-TV subscription of Chinese households cancelled a traditional pay-TV subscription in the prior three months
+• of Chinese households have a traditional pay-TV subscription of Chinese households cancelled a traditional pay-TV subscription in the prior three months

 Companies and brands mentioned in this report: iQiYi, Kugou, Netflix, QQ, Sohu Video, Tencent, Tencent Video, WeChat Weibo, Whatsapp, YouTube, Youkou Tudou